jonasjahnsson/jonasjahnsson/content/posts/work/index.md

 ## Consensys Layer: Building the Future, Layer by Layer

-As an OG eth miner, the dawn of the post-merge world is a world full of opportunity and innovation.
-The importance of strong incentives for solo-stakers to keep Ethereum decentralized can't be understated.
-The emergence of restaking is my preferred way of earning additional yield on my staked eth.
+As an OG Ethereum miner, the post-Merge era presents a landscape rich with opportunity and innovation.
+Ensuring strong incentives for solo stakers is crucial to maintaining Ethereum’s decentralization.
+In this new phase, how can we make it even more attractive to stake your eth?
+Hmmm •ᴗ•

-I'm hopeful the continued improvements of the Consensys Layer will enable Ethereum to scale both horizontally and vertically.
+I’m optimistic that ongoing advancements in the Consensys Layer will drive Ethereum’s scalability — both horizontally and vertically.
 Wen [Pectra](https://transak.com/blog/a-breakdown-of-ethereum-pectra-upgrade-eip-lists-release-date)?

 ---

 ## A Final Thought

-At the end of the day, I'm very proud of how far the ecosystem has come.
-The future of Ethereum has never been brighter and I want to do my best to use my energy to make sure Ethereum grows in all the ways it's intended to.
+At the end of the day, we've come a long way.
+The future of Ethereum is brighter than ever and I want to do my best to use my energy to make sure Ethereum grows in all the ways it's intended to.

 If any of this resonates with you, let’s chat.
 Whether you’re a project in need of input, a dev looking for support, or someone curious about how crypto can make a difference - I’d love to hear from you.